rootcode-creator/commercial-home-rent/README.md

 <a id="project-intro"></a>
 ## 🚀 Project intro

-`commercial-home-rent` is a compact Express application that implements listings, reviews, and user authentication.
-It is intended as a learning or MVP foundation for property listing and renting functionality.
-The application uses server-side templates (EJS) and stores data in MongoDB.
+**Commercial-home-rent** is a full-featured property listing and rental platform built with Node.js, Express, and MongoDB.
+It empowers users to browse, book, and manage residential properties with integrated payment processing and secure authentication.
+Additionally, the platform features map integration, comprehensive review systems, multi-currency support, and email notifications for booking.

 ### 🎬 Demonstration